dr-matt-smith/php-symfony3-book/00_content/part06/chapter18.md

             cost: 12
 ```

 Now we need to replace the plaintext passwords for our 3 users (`user`, `admin` and `matt`) with their BCrypted passwords.
 We can do this by using the Symfony command line tool that will tell us the encoded string for a given password (using the encoder specified in `security.yml`).
-So we'll need to run this 3 times:
+So we'll need to run this 3 times (and copy-paste the encoded password into our `security.yml` YAML file each time:

 ```bash
     $ php bin/console security:encode-password